NaehaSharif/NNEval/README.md

 Dependencies
 ==========
-This code was written in Python and to use the code, following is needed:
+These scripts were written in Python, and following is needed to run these scripts:

--Python 2.7 (for the tokenizer and some features)
+-Python 2.7 (for the tokenizer and some of the features)

 -Python 3.5 (for NNEval model and metric)

--TensorFlow 1.5.0
+-TensorFlow 1.5.0 (GPU)

 Scripts